e-clearing-net/OCHP/OCHP-direct.md

 ### InformProvider.conf

-This contains the field definition of the InformProvider.conf sent by the MDM as a response to InformProvider.conf.
+This contains the field definition of the InformProvider.conf sent by the MDM as a response to InformProviderMessage.

  Field Name      |  Field Type    |  Card.  |  Description
 :----------------|:---------------|:--------|:------------